- First Time Builders

 No architect needed

 In the planning and building process, an architect can be your best friend.
 But the more intricate the design, the more expensive your church could be.
 If you want St. Paul’s Cathedral, you’ll have to break the bank with an architect’s drawings.
-However, when you choose a steel building supplier, you’ll pay one engineering fee, lock in your steel price and you’re free to design your steel building however you choose to do so.
+However, when you choose a steel building supplier, you’ll pay one engineering fee, lock in your order and you’re free to design your steel building however you choose to do so.
 If you want to go bigger, obviously you’ll pay for the additional steel at the same price as before, but you won’t have to shell out for more design fees, and you don’t have to worry about the rising prices of steel.
 Keep that extra cash in the emergency fund!

 When wood buildings are built, the lumber usually comes to the job site raw.
 Builders must take the time to fabricate truss and cord systems, walls, and rafters before the building can be fully erected.
 This can slow down your timeline significantly.
 These types of delays, which can lead to substantial extra costs, do not affect the steel church building construction process.
 Did you rent a crane or forklift for a few days or weeks?
 The longer you have the equipment, the more it will cost.
 Pre-engineered steel components can be assembled on the job site, so there is rarely surprise cost increases or expensive delays.
 In addition, these steel buildings can be erected and assembled by almost anyone, so labor costs are greatly decreased.
 Even if your congregation is committed to erecting your new church structure, you won’t keep them away from their normal jobs.
 Building a church together can be a mission you can accomplish together as a church family.